alehkot/druphpet/README.md

 **Xdebug**

-- Xdebug is configured to automatically connect back to host if ?XDEBUG_SESSION_START=XXXX query parameter is set, e.g. http://druphpet.dev/index.php?XDEBUG_SESSION_START=PHPSTORM.
+- Xdebug is configured to automatically connect back to host if _XDEBUG_SESSION_START_ query parameter is set, e.g. if you access http://druphpet.dev/index.php?XDEBUG_SESSION_START=PHPSTORM.
-- To use Xdebug with [Jetbrains PHPStorm](https://www.jetbrains.com/phpstorm/) please follow  [instructions](http://randyfay.com/content/remote-drupalphp-debugging-xdebug-and-phpstorm).
+- To use Xdebug with [Jetbrains PHPStorm](https://www.jetbrains.com/phpstorm/) please follow the [instructions](http://randyfay.com/content/remote-drupalphp-debugging-xdebug-and-phpstorm).
-- If you do everything properly, but upon accessing pages of your website XDebug ignores the breakpoints you set in an IDE, it might be a case of a misconfigured firewall on your host environment.
-Try disabling the firewall.
+- If upon accessing pages of your website _XDEBUG_SESSION_START_ Xdebug ignores breakpoints you set in your IDE, it might be a case of a misconfigured firewall in your host environment.
+Try disabling the firewall to see if the issue is resolved.

 **XHProf**